 Each updated publication of Best Start Grant and Best Start Foods statistics can include revisions of numbers of applications received, processed, processing times and payment values going back to December 2018.
 This is because each time figures are published they will be based from a new 100% data cut from the case management system, which can include retrospective changes to data going back to December 2018 as described in the How the data is collected section.
-More recent months tend to be subject to a greater degree of revision than more distant ones.
+Months that are more recent tend to be subject to a greater degree of revision than more distant ones.